paulwizviz/go-web/docs/Build.md

 ## What happens when you build your project?

-When you build your project, this happens:
+This happens:

-1. Your web app, ReactJS in out-of-box scaffold, is reduced to a combination of html, Javascript and other resources, placed in a folder named public.
+1. Your web app, out-of-box ReactJS, is reduced to a combination of html, Javascript and other resources, and are placed in a folder named `public`.

-2. A built script `./build/package/go-rice.sh` converts html, Javascript and resources into source code containing byte codes.
+2. A built script `./build/package/go-rice.sh` compress html, Javascript and resources, into Go source code containing byte codes and place it in the folder `internal/server`.

-3. Your Go code is complied into native executables (macOS, Linux and Windows) embedding web and REST server, and web artefacts.
+3. Your Go code is complied into native executables (macOS, Linux and Windows) embedding web and REST server, and html related byte codes.

 4. If you opt to do so, your Linux executable is package into a docker container.